Massive MIMO-ISAC System With 1-Bit ADCs/DACs: Performance Analysis and Metrics

-\textit{Assumption \ref{property:1}} always holds true in practical radar scenarios.
-Specifically, since the signal scattered back from the target reflects through a double loop and the target is usually far from the transceiver, significant path loss occurs.
-Consequently, the useful signal at radar sensing receiver is weak.
-This property also highlights the importance of conducting radar receive signal processing to extract target information.
+\textit{Assumption \ref{property:1}} characterizes a common operating regime in practical radar sensing, where the echo strength is limited by severe two-way propagation loss and the target RCS, especially when the target is distant from the transceiver.
+As a result, the useful sensing return is typically weak, which motivates dedicated receive processing to reliably extract target information.

 \begin{theorem} Given the low SNR/CNR property, if $N_{\mathrm{R}} \to \infty$ such that the central limit theorem (CLT) holds, then the asymptotic PDF of $z = {\mathbm{f}}^H\widetilde{\mathbm{r}} = {\mathbm{f}}^H \mathcal{Q}_{\text{ADC}}^{\text{1-Bit}}( \mathbm{r}_i + \mathbm{n}_\mathrm{R} )$ can be formulated as